 Melt the butter in the microwave.

-Finely chop the green part of the spring onion and add to the melted butter.
+Finely chop the green part of the scallion and add to the melted butter.

-Place the potatoes on a sheet pan and baste with spring onion butter.
+Place the potatoes on a sheet pan and baste with scallion butter.

 Place in the oven for 50 minutes to 1 hour.
-Baste with butter mixture every 20 minutes.
+Baste with butter mixture every 20 minutes to ensure you get the best crispy roasted potatoes.

 How To Prepare The Rest Of The Salad